ipfs/specs/src/http-gateways/path-gateway.md

 The Gateway MUST compare Etag values sent in `If-None-Match` with `Etag` that would be sent with response.
 Positive match MUST return HTTP status code 304 (Not Modified), without any payload.

+### `If-Modified-Since` (request header)

+Optional, used for HTTP caching of mutable resources.

+Enables advanced cache control based on `Last-Modified`, allowing client and server to skip data transfer if previously downloaded payload did not change.

+The Gateway SHOULD compare HTTP-date value sent in `If-Modified-Since` with `Last-Modified` that would be sent with response.
+Positive match MUST return HTTP status code 304 (Not Modified), without any payload.

+While  `Last-Modified` SHOULD be implemented by the gateway itself, implementation and handling of this header MAY be delegated to a third-party HTTP software such as CDN, reverse proxy, or load-balancer.

 ### `Cache-Control` (request header)